 The Regional Decrees are complemented by Environmental Agreements (MBOs) between each of the three regional governments and sector associations that stipulate operational details for the collective battery management organisation.
 The agreements - which have a duration of 3-5 years, renewable - confirm BEBAT as the organisation for portable batteries and - from 2011 - for industrial batteries.
-As the current MBO governing Bebat will expire at the end of 2015, a revised MBO governing Bebat is negotiated with the Flemish Government (November 2015).
+As the current MBO governing Bebat expired at the end of 2015, a revised MBO governing Bebat is negotiated with the Flemish Government (November 2015).
 MinaRAAD, the strategic advisory council on environmental matters to the Flemish Government, noted in March 2015 that a joint MBO of the regions would be desirable but, failing this, Flanders should proceed on its own.
 MinaRAAD further noted i.a. that

-- a revised basis for the collection rate ('available for collection rather than POM) seems appropriate in due course; - current thermal processing of waste batteries in Belgium may consider the recovery of metals from (fly) ash, and Bebat should co-finance relevant research (i.a. a study on BAT to limit metal losses during recycling) using its financial reserves; - Bebat should be free in selecting processing partners but should follow the BAT study results;
+- a revised basis for the collection rate ('available for collection rather than POM) seems appropriate; - current thermal processing of waste batteries in Belgium may consider recovery of metals from (fly) ash; Bebat should co-finance research (i.a. a study on BAT to limit metal losses during recycling) using its financial reserves;

 The Eco-Tax Law of July 1993, amended 2003, establishes an excise tax on certain products and types of packaging deemed to cause environmental nuisance.
 These include batteries, taxed at a rate of EUR 0.5 per unit.
 The application of the Law proved impossible in practice and the imposition of the eco-tax was deferred until January 1996.
-The 1996 version extended the scope to rechargeable batteries and introduced the option of an exemption if the batteries were recovered through a collection and recycling organisation, even if there was no deposit.
-The recovery organisation had i.a. to be funded via a collection and recycling levy fixed by the state at FB 5 (EUR 0.1239) excl.
+The 1996 version extended the scope to rechargeable batteries and introduced an exemption option provided batteries were recovered through a collection and recycling organisation, even if there was no deposit.
+The recovery organisation had i.a. to be funded via a recycling levy fixed by the state at FB 5 (EUR 0.1239) excl.
 VAT per battery, and had to reach collection rates of 40% in 1996 and 75% in 2000.

-The Finance Act of 27 December 2012 abolished the eco tax on batteries with effect from 1 January 2013.
+78 The Finance Act of 27 December 2012 abolished the eco tax on batteries with effect from 1 January 2013.

-Replacement batteries are all batteries not built-in or shipped with an appliance.
+79 Replacement batteries are all batteries not built-in or shipped with an appliance.